chrisgrieser/alfred-bibtex-citation-picker/README.md

 ### URL Actions
 - `⌃ + ↵`: Open the URL in the browser.
 - `⌘ + C`: Copy the URL to the clipboard.
+- If the entry has a DOI but not URL, the citation picker will use the DOI-URL (`https://doi.org/...`) instead.

 ### Icon Meanings
 | Icon | Entry has...    |